Click "Play" to Listed the Article

 Rats and mice look different in size, shape, and even character, there’s also a few other differences between them.
 Knowing these differences could go a long way in helping you through your rat control efforts.
 Getting to know their behaviours, preference in food, and where they love to nest will help make your control efforts more successful.
 The most common rat and mice pests in Canada are the house mouse, roof rat, black rat and the Norway rat.

 In case you own a home, then the chances of inviting these destructive critters are higher than you might have thought.
 A simple rat or mice infestation could turn into an expensive affair.
 Rats and mice are known to harbour contagious diseases, and if left to thrive, they could pose a health risk to both you and your family.
+If you have pets rodents can even be a burden to you and your pets because of the fleas they carry.
 In reality, everyone is at risk of a mice or rat invasion, and it doesn’t matter how new your house might be.

 Rat and mouse behaviour